thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/5-add-input-form.md

 ![](../images/add-input-form-03.png)

-* Give UI from a name `Insert a new User` and add the input fields for firstname, lastname and country
+* Give the UI from a name `Insert a new User` and add the input fields for firstname, lastname and country

 ![](../images/add-input-form-04.png)